ubarsc/rios/doc/source/awsbatch.rst

 This directory contains an example of using RIOS with AWS Batch.

+It is assumed that you already have a reasonable understanding of the AWS Batch system.
 Please ensure you understand the concepts used and the changes (and costs!) associated with these examples before you use them.

 The helper scripts below assume RIOS is installed on the machine you are using them on.
+The CW_AWSBATCH compute worker kind is currently very entangled with these scripts, and depends on the AWS Batch environment having been created using these methods.

 Files
 -----